MPAS Goals and Competencies

-The Trine University Physicians Assistant Program aspires to meet the following goals:
+The Trine University Master of Physician Assistant Studies program aspires to meet the following goals:

 - Provide an educational experience that endorses professional and ethical behaviors, appropriate sensitivity to diversities, and safe, appropriate, effective, and cost-efficient care in a variety of clinical settings.